isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-An owned object must be `deleted` upon destruction of the object that owns it.
+An owned object must be `delete`d upon destruction of the object that owns it.

 ##### Example